anthillsocial/TestProject/README.md

 # Test repo.

-Experimenting with pulsar as a teaching aid.
+Experimenting with the pulsar text editor as a teaching aid.